-Figure 13 and Figure 14 contain the results of client-by-client simulations of the change (these are defined as "delta risk" and "vega risk") in present value (PV) when TOPIX and its volatility are allowed to fluctuate over a fairly broad range (respective ratings are shown in the table).
+Figures 3 and 4 contain the results of client-by-client simulations of the change (these are defined as "delta risk" and "vega risk") in present value (PV) when the TOPIX and its volatility are allowed to fluctuate over a fairly broad range (respective ratings are shown in the table).
 These results also show a relatively high degree of unevenness for vega risk.
 Note also that vega risk is more nonlinear than delta risk.